-The rainbow trout of Alaska are fish of legend.
+The rainbow trout of Alaska create legends.
 The Naknek River and streams of the surrounding Katmai National Park region offer some of the finest Alaska rainbow trout fishing in the world.
-Crystal Creek Lodge is on the Naknek River and very close to other famous rivers and streams of Katmai.
-Accordingly, many of Crystal Creek Lodges’ guests love the pursuit of rainbow trout and much of the time do so while walk-wade fly-fishing.
-Most rivers and streams fished are clear-flowing and gravel-bottomed, and are of a size easily wadeable.
+Crystal Creek Lodge sits on the Naknek River and lies very close to other famous rivers and streams of Katmai.
+Consequently, many of Crystal Creek Lodge’s guests love to pursue rainbow trout, often engaging in walk-wade fly-fishing.
+Most rivers and streams that are fished have clear-flowing, gravel-bottomed waters, making them easily wadeable.

 Tour the Lodge | Fishing Calendar

-Alaska rainbow trout are wild, beautiful fish, full of spotting, color and character.
-Fish over 20 inches are very common to the region and a fish over 30 inches will have a look at your fly at some point during your visit.
-The Alaska Rainbow is an animal that makes its living on the move, and are highly migratory as they travel through river systems and take advantage of available food sources.
-A life on the move makes the Alaska rainbow a strong fish, one that leaps with abandon and tears line from reels.
-Big ones are hard to hold!
+Alaska rainbow trout are wild, beautiful fish, adorned with spots, color, and character.
+Fish exceeding 20 inches are abundant in the region, and you can expect a fish over 30 inches to inspect your fly during your visit.
+These fish make their living on the move, exhibiting highly migratory behavior as they traverse river systems and exploit available food sources.
+A life on the move shapes them into strong fish that leap with abandon and challenge anglers by tearing line from reels.
+Holding onto big ones can be quite challenging!

 See Also: Pacific Salmon Fishing

-The Naknek River, the home water of the lodge, is one of the few rivers in the world holding wild rainbow trout exceeding 30 inches in length.
-While some weeks offer better opportunities than others, the possibility exists to catch the big Naknek fish any week of the season.
-Big fish need big food, and the Naknek River is a corridor of protein rich food sources such as salmon fry, salmon smolt, smelt, sculpins and lampreys.
-The Naknek is best fished with sinking lines and large, articulated leech patterns to entice the fish.
-We are a short boat ride away from the rapids, the best section of the Naknek.
-Sometimes the fishing is so good at the rapids guests ask to camp there, but why camp when such a nice lodge is close by?
+The Naknek River, which serves as the lodge’s home water, holds wild rainbow trout exceeding 30 inches in length, a rarity among rivers worldwide.
+While certain weeks may offer better opportunities than others, the chance to catch these sizable Naknek fish persists throughout the season.
+Big fish require substantial sustenance, and the Naknek River furnishes a corridor of protein-rich food sources, including salmon fry, salmon smolt, smelt, sculpins, and lampreys.
+Fishing the Naknek is most effective when employing sinking lines and large, articulated leech patterns to lure the fish.
+The rapids, considered the prime section of the Naknek, are just a short boat ride away.
+Occasionally, the fishing at the rapids is so exceptional that guests request to camp there, though with such a comfortable lodge nearby, why bother with camping?

 For many anglers, fishing for Alaskan Rainbow Trout is a once in a lifetime experience.
 For me, this has become a 20 year obsession.
 The variety of habitat, size and beauty of the fish, and the overall experience of the Alaskan wilderness is exhilarating.
 From set to release, it is pure joy."